uvaai/ml1/50 week5/10 Linear Algebra/content.md

 * 5.a Vectors
 * 5.b Systems of Linear Equations
 * 5.c Matrices

+These last 2 chapters can be done later in module, but should be completed before you start assignment 6 from the programming notebook:

 * 5.d Measuring Variability
 * 5.e Gaussian Distribution